sayandip76/iemhacks_coders.dev/README.md

 ## Solution Overview

-"Trash2Gems" aims to address this problem by providing a unified platform that connects scrap yard owners and artisans:
+"Renewap" aims to address this problem by providing a unified platform that connects scrap yard owners and artisans:

 - **Materials Procurement:** Scrap yard owners can list waste materials on the platform, tailoring their offerings to the specific needs and requirements of artisans.
 - **Secure Transactions:** The platform ensures secure transactions and a streamlined delivery process, facilitating the procurement of materials.
 - **Artisan Showcase:** Artisans can register as sellers on the platform, presenting their innovative upcycled and repurposed products to a wider audience.
-- **Ecommerce Marketplace:** Trash2Gems serves as an ecommerce marketplace, enabling artisans to exhibit and sell their creations directly to interested buyers.
+- **Ecommerce Marketplace:** Renewap serves as an ecommerce marketplace, enabling artisans to exhibit and sell their creations directly to interested buyers.

 ## Technologies Used